Nonlinear Transport Signatures of Hidden Symmetry Breaking in a Weyl Altermagnet: Results

-\ttl{Competing ground state structures.---}Ca$_3$Ru$_2$O$_7$ crystallized in an orthorhombic lattice as shown in Fig. \ref{fig1}a, in which distorted RuO$_6$ octahedra form a stacked bilayer structure.
+Ca$_3$Ru$_2$O$_7$ crystallized in an orthorhombic lattice as shown in Fig. \ref{fig1}a, in which distorted RuO$_6$ octahedra form a stacked bilayer structure.
 In the $Bb2_{1}m$ phase, all RuO$_6$ octahedra are equivalent.
 Each bilayer exhibits a ferromagnetic order and AFM coupling to its neighboring bilayers, with magnetic moments aligning along the polar axis ($b$).
 Here, $a$, $b$, $c$ are lattice parameters along $x,y,z$, respectively.
+This AFM order remains the ground state in the following calculations.
 Such a magnetic state includes a two-fold screw-rotation $\{C_{2y} | (0, \frac{b}{2}, 0) \}$, two glide planes $\mathcal{G}_{x}=\{ m_{x} | (\frac{a}{2}, \frac{b}{2}, \frac{c}{2}) \}$ and $\mathcal{G}_{z}=\{ m_{z} | (\frac{a}{2}, 0, \frac{c}{2}) \}$, and time-reversal symmetry combined with a half lattice translation $\tau \mathcal{T}$ = $\{ \mathcal{T} | (\frac{a}{2}, 0, \frac{c}{2}) \}$. $\tau \mathcal{T}$ connects neighboring bilayers of opposite spin sublattices.
 In the $Pn2_{1}a$ phase, however, RuO$_6$ octahedra split into two groups due to a volume-breathing distortion inside the bilayer, as shown in Fig. \ref{fig1}b.
 Because neighboring bilayers cannot be transformed by $\tau \mathcal{T}$ in this case, $Pn2_{1}a$ turns from an AFM into an altermagnet.
-Inside the bilayer, breathing distortions are literally quite weak with atomic displacements $\sim 10^{-3}$ \AA~ but lead to magnetic moment changes by $\sim 0.1$ $\mu_B$ [Fig. \ref{fig1}c].
+Inside the bilayer, breathing distortions are literally quite weak with atomic displacements $\sim 10^{-3}$ \AA~ but lead to magnetic moment changes by $\sim 0.1$ $\mu_B$ (Fig. \ref{fig1}c).
 Such weak structural distortions will modify topological bands and resultant nonlinear responses, as discussed later.

 Earlier density-functional theory (DFT) calculations \cite{Rondinelli2020, Rosner2024} showed that two structural phases can be obtained by different functionals with Coulomb repulsion $U$.
-In structure optimizations, Local density approximation (LDA) leads to the higher-symmetry $Bb2_{1}m$ phase while Perdew-Burke-Ernzerhof revised for solids (PBEsol) gives $Pn2_{1}a$ as increasing $U$ in which a structural transition happens when $U >$ 1.3 eV.
+In structure optimizations, local density approximation (LDA) leads to the higher-symmetry $Bb2_{1}m$ phase while Perdew-Burke-Ernzerhof revised for solids (PBEsol) gives $Pn2_{1}a$ as increasing $U$ in which a structural transition happens when $U >$ 1.3 eV.
 We successfully reproduced this trend in Fig. \ref{fig1}c.